vmtamburro/Data-Engineering/Cloud Computing/Azure/AZ-900 Fundamentals/exam_practice_1.md

 56. Which of the following statements is true about PaaS solution that hosts web apps in Azure?
      - Provides no control over the operating systems that host applications.

+57. For storing and efficiently accessing x company data, they should  utilize
+    - Blob storage - large amts of unstructured data.

+58. What Azure service would best suit the need for a secure and efficient network connecting BlueWave's fleet and international offices?
+    - Azure Virtual Network (VNet) provides a secure and isolated network in the cloud.
+Ideal for creating private network topology, connecting securely with on-prem datacenters, and linking various resources like BlueWave's fleet and international offices.

+59. A dev is planning to create an event driven application hosted on Microsoft Azure.
+Which of the following Azure services provides a platform for collecting events from multiple sources and easily relaying them to an application?
+    - Azure Event Grid - allows you to easily build applications with event-based architectures.
+First, select the Azure resource you would like to subscribe to, and then give the event handler or WebHook endpoint to send the event to.
+Event Grid has built-in support for events coming from Azure services, like storage blobs and resource groups.
+Event Grid also has support for your own events, using custom topics.

+60. You plan to extend your company's (existing, on-prem) network to Azure.
+The network contains a VPN appliance that uses an IP address of xxx.xxx.xxx.x.
+You need to create an Azure resource that defines the VPN appliance in Azure.
+Which Azure resource should you create?
+    - Local network gateway.
+The VPN appliance is already present on the on-premises network and needs to be defined in Azure, so a local network gateway should be created to represent the on-premises VPN appliance in Azure.

+61. A company is hosting a website on Azure.
+They want to use Azure DNS for their domain name management and configure DNS records to route traffic to their website.
+Which of the following options correctly describes the role of Azure DNS in the scenario?
+    - Azure DNS is responsible for managing the company's domain name.

+62. Which of the following statements is true about data stored in Azure storage account?
+    - Data is automatically replicated at least three times within the same region.

+63. Which of the statements is true regarding Azure Sphere?
+    - Azure Sphere is a software and hardware solution that provides communication and security features for IoT devices.